goldinvo/goldinvo.github.io/src/content/blog/2025-08-11-japanese-field-pants.md

 - sewing
 featured: false
 ---
 These tie-style pants are Folkwear's [112 Japanese Field Pants](https://www.folkwear.com/products/japanese-field-clothing).
-Frankly, the quality of the patterns (both the pants and the hippari) are very poor, but the garments are simple enough that it doesn't matter.

 I pieced together some linen left over from a shirt project gone south, as well as extra [tea stained linen](2024-12-06-woven-polo) to supplement.
 Coincidentally, the curve on the tail of the shirt I used created a nice pattern on the back legs.